 Almost a decade back, building mobile-friendly websites was the main challenge.

-Web developers were tasked with building websites that were responsive on mobile devices.
-Google even came out with an algorithm update to reward mobile-friendly websites.
+Web developers were tasked with building responsive websites for mobile devices.
+Google even released an algorithm update to reward mobile-friendly websites.

 This trend was premised on the increased usage of smartphone devices.
 Businesses correctly predicted the explosion of mobile usage across different demographics and verticals.

 We’ve now reached a point where mobile-friendly websites are commonplace.
-If you use WordPress, you are likely to get a mobile-friendly website by default.
+If you use WordPress, you will likely get a mobile-friendly website by default.

 Creating a mobile-responsive website is no longer an aspiration anymore.
 You can quickly achieve this objective.